TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 - An optional active time window for the freshness detector, so a presence sensor in an empty room overnight is not flagged as frozen just because nothing in the room is changing.
 The unavailable detector and the scheduled cycle ignore the window; a sensor that has dropped offline is broken at 3am the same as it is at 3pm.
 - An optional restart guard input.
 Point it at a sensor that goes truthy during your Home Assistant or router reboot window, and all three recovery branches will skip while it is active.
 Stops the blueprint from cycling plugs in response to the natural unavailability that a reboot creates.
 - A self-recovery branch that turns the recovery switch back on if it is found off for longer than the recovery cycle would normally hold it.
 Protects against a dashboard click or a voice command that accidentally takes the upstream plug offline.
 - Debug logging that you can turn on during setup and turn off in normal operation.
+Log lines are written to the system log at info level, prefixed with `[Sensor Watchdog v<version>]` so they are easy to grep.

+- Optional failure notification: when enabled, the blueprint waits a configurable settle period after each recovery cycle, then checks whether the monitored entities are still in a failure state.
+If they are, a user-configured action sequence runs - a notify call, a persistent_notification.create, a script call, anything you can express as a Home Assistant action.
+Disabled by default; opt-in.

 A monitored entity counts as "online" whenever it has any state value at all that is not `unavailable` or `unknown`.
 The freshness detector measures from the entity's `last_reported` timestamp in responsive mode (which updates on every report including same-value heartbeats) or from `last_changed` in lighter mode (which only advances when the value actually changes).